 Just like your own back, a spine is the main structural curve of the letter S.

-The small stroke connecting the two parts of a double-storey letter.
+The small stroke connects the two parts of a double-story letter.

 Descenders are the parts of letters that extend below the baseline.